lk-code/armyplanner/docs/getting-started/add-game.md

 `    ]`<br />
 `}`

-Choose a directory key for the game.
+Choose a directory key for the game (Only characters `a-z`,`A-Z`,`0-9`).
 This key must be unique, that means it should not be used again in the whole ArmyPlanner repository.
 This will be used later in the individual codices for the assignment.<br />
 To add your own game to the index do the following:

 1. Add an object with the folder name of your own game at the end of the index list `games`.